 - 1. Doctoral Intern stipend is currently \$35,000.
 Intern stipend level is based on NIH's National Research Service Award doctoral stipend level. - 2.
 Interns receive health insurance through the Johns Hopkins University School of Medicine's Student Health Plan.
 The Departments pay the premium for all Doctoral Interns.
 If interested in having dependents covered, the intern is responsible for paying the difference between what KKI pays for the individual policy and the cost for two party or family coverage.
 Interns are required to show comparable coverage for any dependents, otherwise interns must provide coverage for dependents through the JHSOM Student Health Plan. - 3.
 Interns receive 15 PTO (paid time off) days and 5 professional days.
 Please see Leave Policy for additional details. - 4.
-Pending budget approval and institute travel allowances, interns receive a travel stipend for professional travel.
+Pending budget approval, institute travel allowances, approval from clinic and training directors, and within the limits of infection control guidelines, interns receive a travel stipend for professional travel.
 The current stipend is \$500 \$700.
 Please see Conference Attendance Policy for additional details.